 Many drivers insist that they were attempting to comply with officers’ orders when their tires were punctured.

-“We were trying to leave the area as they told us to evacuate, but then they slashed our tires as we were trying to comply, and then they threatened to arrest us for failure to comply,” says Justine Hostetler, who was inside Snack Van 2—a vehicle that delivers free snacks and water to protesters—when its tires were punctured by PPB officers on August 6.
-“Every [PPB] riot van and police car that passed us pretty much told us to do something different.”
+“We were trying to leave the area as they told us to evacuate, but then they slashed our tires as we were trying to comply, and then they threatened to arrest us for failure to comply,” says a protester who asked the Mercury identify them by their nickname Birdy, due to concerns of harassment.
+Birdy was inside Snack Van 2—a vehicle that delivers free snacks and water to protesters—when its tires were punctured by PPB officers on August 6.
+“Every [PPB] riot van and police car that passed us pretty much told us to do something different,” Birdy said.

 There is no mention of the van in PPB’s official account of the August 6 protest.
 Because the police bureau does not consider tire deflation to be “use of force,” officers are not required to report or track these instances.
 The August 6 press release does include a lengthy description of a protester using “rebar spike devices” to puncture a tire on the PPB’s sound truck; the protester was arrested and charged with riot, criminal mischief, and interfering with a police officer.

-Neither Hostetler nor the van’s driver, Jeva, were arrested that night.
+Neither Birdy nor the van’s driver, Jeva, were arrested that night.
 Of the several “corkers” the Mercury spoke to for this piece, only one, Beeman, was arrested after their vehicle was disabled.

 “The report they published the next morning said, repeatedly, that someone tried to hit officers with a truck,” says Beeman, who was held in jail overnight and charged with reckless driving and interfering with a police officer.
 “I have nine different video feeds that show this is BS.”